cr0hn/golismero-legacy/plugins/testing/scan/openvas_plugin/README.md

 # How to use OpenVAS correlation

-To use OpenVAS correlation you must setup plugins first.
+To use OpenVAS correlation you must setup the plugin first.
 Follow these steps:

 ## 1 - Download OpenVAS plugins